GradleUp/shadow/src/docs/configuration/relocation/README.md

 ## Automatically Relocating Dependencies

-Shadow ships with a task that can be used to automatically configure all packages from all dependencies to be relocated.
+Shadow is shipped with a task that can be used to automatically configure all packages from all dependencies to be relocated.
 This feature was formally shipped into a 2nd plugin (`com.github.johnrengelman.plugin-shadow`) but has been removed for clarity reasons in version 4.0.0.

 To configure automatic dependency relocation, declare a task of type `ConfigureShadowRelocation` and configure the `target` parameter to be the `ShadowJar` task you wish to auto configure.
-You will also need to declared a task dependency so the tasks execute in the correct order.
+You will also need to declare a task dependency so the tasks execute in the correct order.

 ```groovy